Leeo97one/discord-soundcloud/README.md

 - Currently, the app refreshes your status every 10-15 seconds, which means when you switch songs it may not change instantly.
 This is not a bug, **_this is a feature_**

 **KNOWN BUGS**
+- Right now the remaining time will not change if you skip around in a song.
+We are working on this right now.
 - Not having your SoundCloud language set to English will cause the application to keep your status stuck on "Currently Browsing"

 **SETUP FOR DEVS ON WINDOWS -** Clone and navigate to the directory in CMD and run